Travels, Travails and Terrors of Northern California from an Off Grid, Green Perspective

 A Letter to Chico Liberals and Environmentalists: Yes on A; No on B.

-Last month, the Butte County Central Committee of the Democratic Party voted to endorse a "No" vote on Measure A (which restricts the size of marijuana gardens to a very small scale) and a "Yes" vote on Measure B (which creates a commercial industry for cannabis).
-I was told by a person who attended the vote that it was the urban Chico contingent that pushed the party to make the endorsement.
-Rural Democrats on the Central Committee were against this endorsement.
+Democratic Party voted to endorse a "No" vote on Measure A (which restricts the size of marijuana gardens to a very small scale) and a "Yes" vote on

+The war on drugs must end.
 But as a person who has been both a life-long Lefty and an Environmentalist who lives in rural Butte County, I do not see how endorsing Measure B protects rural Butte County from the ravages of greed.
 Let me explain.

 In the past few years a new industry has sprung up in one of the most environmentally sensitive eco-systems we have left in California.
 The late environmental writer, Philip Fradkin, estimated that 75% of the wildlife in California lives within the environmental sweet spot between 1,000 and 4,000 feet in elevation.
 The great valleys of California have mostly been taken over by agriculture.
 Wildlife has been extirpated to what little habitat they have left.